The definability of $\mathbb{E}$ in self-iterable mice: Abstract

 \section{Abstract}

-Let $M$ be a fine structural mouse and let $F\in M$ be such that $M\sats$``$F$ is an extender'' and $(M||\lh(F),F)$ is a premouse.
+Let $M$ be a fine structural mouse and let $F\in M$ be such that $M\sats$``$F$ is a total extender'' and $(M||\lh(F),F)$ is a premouse.
 We show that it follows that $F\in\es^M$, where $\es^M$ is the extender sequence of $M$.
 We also prove generalizations of this fact.